rspamd/rspamd.com/doc/quickstart.md

 For <abbr title="Internet Mail Access Protocol">IMAP</abbr> we recommend to install Dovecot.
 For Debian based systems you can use the following packages:

     apt install dovecot-imapd dovecot-sieve

 Configuration of Dovecot (especially its authentication mechanisms) is a bit out of the scope for this guide but you can find many good guides at the [Dovecot main site](http://dovecot.org){:target="&#95;blank"}.
 By default, Dovecot uses Unix users in system and place mail into the standard mailbox `/var/mail/username`.

-However, you should setup Postfix authentication.
+However, you should set up Postfix authentication.
 This lives in `/etc/dovecot/conf.d/10-master.conf`: make sure that you have uncommented the following lines in this file:

 ~~~
   # Postfix smtp-auth